twalt007/lfz-dev/.github/ISSUE_TEMPLATE/enhancement_request.md

 - [ ] Check off sub-issues as they are given the `Verified` label
 - [ ] Check off sub-tasks as they are implemented and added to a pull request

-> _After all steps have been completed and integrated into the main development branch, add the `Ready for Testing` label, remove the `Ready for Implementation` label, and assign issue to tester for verification._
+> _After all the above steps have been completed and integrated into the main development branch, add the `Ready for Testing` label, remove the `Ready for Implementation` label, and assign issue to tester for verification._

 ---